Ready, Fire, Aim! Fake News, Media Bias, and the Importance of Public Perception Online

 There were no human casualties from the gunfire.
 But Comet Ping Pong’s owner James Alefantis would surely agree that his enterprise’s online reputation was a casualty of false news and the insatiable media bias which feeds on controversy.
 The story launched by shadowy online trolls at Reddit and 4chan enticed the right-wing media firebrand, Alex Jones.
 And so they broadcast it to millions.

-Negative reviews bagan to flood into Comet’s Yelp and Facebook pages.
+Negative reviews began to flood into Comet’s Facebook page.
 Pictures of Alefanti and his employees were posted online, labeling them as criminals.
 Phones had to be unplugged to avoid the deluge of obscene calls and death threats.
 Alex Jones made what Alefantis describes as a “half-hearted apology”, but as we’ve noted previously that statement hasn’t received a fraction of the attention of the original Pizzagate scandal.

 Today, thanks to local community support James Alefantis reports that Comet Ping Pong managed to weather the storm but maintaining his online reputation is an ongoing effort.